 This approach allowed for near real-time monitoring of partisan and pseudo-science attitudes that could be refined in high detail aided by advanced computing techniques.

-What emerged is the ability to track public discourse around COVID-19 and compare it with epidemiological outcomes.
+The ability to track public discourse around COVID-19 and compare it with epidemiological outcomes emerged.

 Perhaps most encouraging, they discovered that, even in a highly polarised population, “the number of pro-science, politically moderate users dwarfs other ideological groups, especially anti-science groups.”